A Guide to Undergrad English

 Introduction: Higher Learning

-This Guide to Undergrad English aims to help students do the type of analysis required for courses in both university-level Literature and university-level Academic Writing (as I explain below, the two are quite different).
+This Guide to Undergrad English is aimed at courses in post-secondary Literature and Academic Writing.
+It aims to help students do the type of analysis required at the college and university level.
 The material I use has been gathered from 30 years teaching English at universities and colleges in the Vancouver area.

-After these introductory pages, I explain and illustrate Six Categories you can use to analyze literature.
+After these introductory pages (on essay structure, documentation, etc.), I explain and illustrate Six Categories you can use to analyze literature.
 I then provide sample analysis and essays for Hamlet, The Quiet American, & The Year of Living Dangerously.
 Finally, I look at Academic Writing in 1.
 Rhetoric and 2.
 Evaluation (this final section isn’t online yet).

 🔹